pakeke-constructor/PushOps/txt_and_images/codebase/events.md

 Gives an item to a player, (see src/misc/items.)
 If the player already has the item, this callback does nothing.

+# collectToken()
+called when the player collects a token

 # reset( )
 called when the player finishes a run
 (goes back to menu, or restarts run, etc)